-Revision Date: November 30, 2021
+Revision Date: September 27, 2022

-$\checkmark$ Indicates the year significant work on the initiative began, and continues going forward
+\checkmark Indicates the year significant work on the initiative began, and continues going forward

-Indicates the year signification INL WORK ON the mitiath le begun, un a continues going jorwa JIU 26 2027 Strategic Goal Strategies 2019 2020 2021 2022 2023 2024 2025 2026 2027 2028 Community - Increase opportunities to engage the community in mutual discussions and provide education about port activities, including port tours and the lecture series. $\checkmark$ STRENGTHEN COMMUNITY OUTREACH AND COMMUNICATION Use a variety of mediums, including social media, to reach a wide and diverse audience about port programs and activities. $\checkmark$ More clearly communicate the review process for new commodities and tenants to evaluate economic, financial, environmental, community, and other impacts. $\checkmark$ Create a program by which port commissioners, leaders and staff discuss opportunities, port goals, and progress with partners, including port tenants, labor organizations, municipalities, tribes, non-profit organizations, neighboring ports, educators, and the business community. $\checkmark$ GOALS a Develop a program in which port employees proactively participate in environmental stewardship programs, business development activities, education and workforce development, and other volunteer activities.
-Pursue opportunities to share port knowledge and resources with community partners to advance shre goals. $\checkmark$ 1.
+Indicates the year significant work on the initiative began, and continues yoing forward Strategic Goal Strategies 2019 2020 2021 2022 2023 2024 2025 2026 2027 Community Interventing performance regins formance regins formance regins formance regins and decases and galaxies and gal Strategic Goal Strategies 2019 2020 2021 2022 2023 2024 2025 2026 2027 2028 Community \checkmark STRENGTHEN COMMUNITY OUTREACH AND COMMUNICATION \checkmark \checkmark progress with partners, including port tenants, labor organizations, municipalities, tribes, non-profit \checkmark programs, business development activities, education and workforce development, and other volunteer \checkmark 1.
 Build a public marketplace on the Columbia River.
-IMPLEMENT THE VISION OF A DESTINATION WATERFRONT AT Create a financially independent business model at Terminal 1 by securing long-term partnerships to support the operating and capital costs. $\checkmark$ TERMINAL 1 3.
+IMPLEMENT THE VISION OF A DESTINATION WATERFRONT AT \checkmark TERMINAL 1 3.
 Support public enjoyment and tourism through activities such as river cruises and events at Terminal 1.
 4. Explore partnerships in arts, culture, and history interpretation.
 1. Create a Trails and Access Plan.
-PROVIDE TRAILS AND PUBLIC ACCESS OPPORTUNITIES ON PORT PROPERTIES Identify opportunities and events to increase public access on port property. $\checkmark$ 3.
-S 3.
-Seek funding opportunities to expand the Renaissance Trail as well as the portside trail system. $\checkmark$
+PROVIDE TRAILS AND PUBLIC ACCESS OPPORTUNITIES ON PORT PROPERTIES 2.
+Identify opportunities and events to increase public access on port property. \checkmark 3.
+Seek funding opportunities to expand the Renaissance Trail as well as the portside trail system. \checkmark

-St atus of Stra ategic Plan I nitiatives Strategic Goal Strategies 2019 2020 2021 2022 2023 2024 2025 2026 2027 2028 Economic Development Work with the Columbia River Economic Development Council and other partners to identify and seek consensus on a minimum available land supply to support a reasonable expansion of the job sector, and further define the port's longer-term role in maintaining that inventory. $\checkmark$ Develop an actionable plan for the development and expansion of existing industrial and commercial port property, including the permitting process for undeveloped properties.
-SUPPORT LOCAL EFFORTS TO MAINTAIN AN ADEQUATE SUPPLY OF COMMERCIAL AND INDUSTRIAL REAL ESTATE F 3.
-Recommend a 20-year land use strategy that includes key properties that would help to achieve long- term port and community economic goals. $\checkmark$ Support development of shovel-ready sites within the port district with the necessary and appropriate infrastructure, including broadband and utilities.
-Take an active role in participating in regional economic development efforts and be a vested stake holder with partner organizations. $\checkmark$ Convene key stakeholders to address specific issues of concern regarding freight mobility that directly impact the port and its tenants, including river, road, and rail. $\checkmark$ TAKE A LEADERSHIP ROLE IN SUPPORTING REGIONAL, MULTI- Support and track regional discussions on issues such as the I-5 Bridge, commercial surface transportation and impacts on local roads, and regional access. $\checkmark$ MODAL TRANSPORTATION AND IMPROVING FREIGHT MOBILITY Work with sister ports, advocacy groups, and associations to ensure continued operations and maintenance of the Columbia River channel. $\checkmark$ 4.
-Work with local, state, and federal elected officials and agencies to support and promote the importance of freight mobility. $\checkmark$ Partner with local businesses, associations, and the legislature to support workforce development porgrams.
-Meet with port tenants to discuss workforce challenges, apprenticeship, and training opportunities. $\checkmark$ SUPPORT THE DEVELOPMENT OF A SKILLED WORKFORCE TO ALIGN WITH REGIONAL NEEDS AND INCREASE JOB OPPORTUNITIES ACROSS THE PORT DISTRICT Partner with local colleges, high schools, skill centers, and vocational training programs to support education and workforce development, particularly for manufacturing and trade-related jobs. $\checkmark$ Support apprenticeship and vocational training opportunities for port public works projects. $\checkmark$ 5.
-Establish an apprenticeship program for port trade employees. $\checkmark$
+St atus of Stra ategic Plan I nitiatives Strategic Goal Strategies 2019 2020 2021 2022 2023 2024 2025 2026 2027 2028 Economic Development Work with the Columbia River Economic Development Council and other partners to identify and seek consensus on a minimum available land supply to support a reasonable expansion of the job sector, and further define the port's longer-term role in maintaining that inventory. \checkmark Develop an actionable plan for the development and expansion of existing industrial and commercial port property, including the permitting process for undeveloped properties.
+SUPPORT LOCAL EFFORTS TO MAINTAIN AN ADEQUATE SUPPLY OF COMMERCIAL AND INDUSTRIAL REAL ESTATE Recommend a 20-year land use strategy that includes key properties that would help to achieve long- term port and community economic goals. \checkmark Support development of shovel-ready sites within the port district with the necessary and appropriate infrastructure, including broadband and utilities.
+Take an active role in participating in regional economic development efforts and be a vested stake holder with partner organizations. \checkmark Convene key stakeholders to address specific issues of concern regarding freight mobility that directly impact the port and its tenants, including river, road, and rail. \checkmark TAKE A LEADERSHIP ROLE IN SUPPORTING REGIONAL, MULTI- Support and track regional discussions on issues such as the I-5 Bridge, commercial surface transportation and impacts on local roads, and regional access. \checkmark MODAL TRANSPORTATION AND IMPROVING FREIGHT MOBILITY Work with sister ports, advocacy groups, and associations to ensure continued operations and maintenance of the Columbia River channel. \checkmark 4.
+Work with local, state, and federal elected officials and agencies to support and promote the importance of freight mobility. \checkmark Partner with local businesses, associations, and the legislature to support workforce development programs.
+Meet with port tenants to discuss workforce challenges, apprenticeship, and training opportunities. \checkmark SUPPORT THE DEVELOPMENT OF A SKILLED WORKFORCE TO ALIGN WITH REGIONAL NEEDS AND INCREASE JOB OPPORTUNITIES ACROSS THE PORT DISTRICT Partner with local colleges, high schools, skill centers, and vocational training programs to support education and workforce development, particularly for manufacturing and trade-related jobs. \checkmark Support apprenticeship and vocational training opportunities for port public works projects. \checkmark 5.
+Establish an apprenticeship program for port trade employees. \checkmark